 IMPORTANT: Do I have to do a Covid-19 test?

-As of October 26, 2020, the Costa Rican government has done away with the Covid-19 test requirement.
+As of October 26, 2020, the Costa Rican government has removed the Covid-19 test requirement.
 So you DO NOT need to do a Covid-19 test before entering the country.

 IMPORTANT: Do I have to purchase travel insurance?

 Yes, you have to purchase travel insurance.